vk-cs/docs-public/docs/en/cases/cases-gitlab/case-gitlab/case-gitlab.md

     {note:info}

     The number `35242` is used as an example.
-If you are going to use a different number, open it for SSH connections in the VM firewall settings.
-More details in the [Managing firewall rules](/en/networks/vnet/instructions/secgroups) section.
+If you are going to use a different number, open it for SSH connections in the VM security groups settings.
+More details in the [Security groups](/en/networks/vnet/instructions/secgroups) section.

     {/note}